igor-toporet/container/README.md

 ### Features

-* Uses the function-descriptor style of registration, which, come on, is the nicest way.
+* Uses the function-descriptor style of registration, which, come on, is the nicest way
 * Low to no ceremony
 * Ships with Munq already embedded in it for a good default choice